 - Select the Camera Connect function you want to use. - In iOS, select [Join] when a message is displayed to confirm camera connection.
-When a Wi-Fi connection is established, the screen for the selected function will appear. - For the Camera Connect functions, see 437.
+When a Wi-Fi connection is established, the screen for the selected function will appear.

 [Bluetooth function] Screen